MLK Day in NYC

 2022 Sing Harlem Choir performs onstage at the 36th Annual Brooklyn Tribute to Dr. Martin Luther King, Jr. at Brooklyn Academy of Music on January 17, 2022 in New York City.
 (Photo by Astrid Stawiarz, Getty Images for Brooklyn Academy of Music.)

-Also on Monday, the Brooklyn Academy of Music will host its 38th Brooklyn Tribute to Dr. Martin Luther King, Jr. This free public event takes place at the BAM Howard Gilman Opera House (Peter Jay Sharp Building, 30 Lafayette Ave.)
-Artists, activists, civic leaders, and community members celebrate Dr. King's life and mission.
-This edition will feature keynote speaker Reginald Dwayne Betts—a poet, lawyer, and founder and CEO of Freedom Reads.
-Betts will offer reflections on freedom anchored in his own journey, his enduring commitment to social justice, and his work to radically transform access to literature in prison.
-Featuring uplifting performances by Sing Harlem and singer-songwriter Madison McFerrin.
-The celebration continues with a free screening of Rustin at 1pm at BAM Rose Cinemas and family friendly activities presented by BAMkids in The Adam Space.
+Also on Monday, the Brooklyn Academy of Music will host its 39th Brooklyn Tribute to Dr. Martin Luther King, Jr. This free public event takes place at the BAM Howard Gilman Opera House, where artists, activists, civic leaders, and community members celebrate Dr. King's life and mission.
+This edition will feature an inspiring speech by Carlotta Walls LaNier of the Little Rock Nine, a very special solo presentation by Ailey II, and vibrant music with The Fire Ensemble led by Troy Anthony.
+The celebration continues with a free screening of Ernest Cole: Lost and Found at 1pm at BAM Rose Cinemas and family-friendly activities presented by BAMkids in The Adam Space.

 The Brooklyn Children's Museum, Winston Williams.

 The Brooklyn Children's Museum will celebrate King through interactive performances, protest marches, community art programs, and volunteer projects.
-On both Sunday, January 14th and Monday the 15th you can find shadow puppet performances produced by Nehprii Amenii, music and protest marching with Brooklyn-based musician Fyütch, community art-making projects, and more.
+On both Sunday, January 19th and Monday the 20th you can find shadow puppet performances created by Nehprii Amenii, music and protest marching with Brooklyn-based musician Fyütch, Our Skin storytime with author Megan Madison, and community art-making projects.
+On Monday, Repair the World will also be organizing a volunteer service project to give back to the community.

-On Sunday, January 14th the Broadway Inspirational Voices will lead a celebration of joy, hope, and love at The Riverside Church.
-The Joy Regardless Concert begins at 5pm.
+On MLK Day, the Broadway Inspirational Voices will lead a celebration of joy, hope, and love at The Riverside Church.
+The Reclaiming the Dream Concert begins at 2pm.
 Broadway Inspirational Voices (BIV) is a diverse community of Broadway artists united to change lives through the power of music and service.

 Exploring Black Heritage in NYC